You’ve tried everything you know to get more SEO traffic to your website, yet, nothing seems to be working, right?

-Drop my link is a tool design to help link builders find hundreds of relevant sites where you can drop your links.
+Drop my link is a tool designed to help link builders find hundreds of relevant sites where you can drop your links.
 Drive more referral traffic back to your site.

 Another tactic is by emailing relevant bloggers directly for link opportunities.
 I have received tons of cold emails from people asking for a link to their quality content.

-It is up to me to honor the request or not.
+It is up to me whether to honour the request or not.

-The first thing I usually do when I receive such an email is to check the content out if it’s appealing and worthy of my association.
-I then run a brief search on the marketers to see what Google index about him.
+The first thing I usually do when I receive such an email is to check the content to see if it’s appealing and worthy of my association.
+I then researched the marketers briefly to see what Google indexed about them.

-If nothing crazy comes up among the search result, I decide whether to give the link or not.
-Depending on how I perceive the situation.
+If nothing crazy comes up among the search result, I decide whether to give the link depending on how I perceive the situation.

 Reach out to other content marketers.
 Email them with your awesome content link request.
 It takes nothing out of you if you meet with no response or a no reply.

-If you get a 10% response rate from emailing 20 people, that’s 2 links assuming they’re from quality authoritative sites.
-That’s better and over time could make the difference.
+If you get a 10% response rate from emailing 20 people, that’s two links assuming they’re from quality, authoritative sites.
+That’s better and, over time, could make a difference.

-A big part of the search algorithm ranking heavily depends on the quality of links signal to the individual web pages.
+A big part of the search algorithm ranking heavily depends on the quality of links signalled to the individual web pages.

-I have given you some easy and advanced marketing tactics that will definitely if done right will result in generating at least one quality link back to your website.
+I have given you some easy and advanced marketing tactics that will generate at least one quality link back to your website if done correctly.